nnellans/ado-pipelines-guide/README.md

   # option 4 - Full Syntax
   trigger:
     enabled: boolean # optional, default is true
-    branches: # list of branches that when matched will trigger the pipeline
+    branches: # trigger on a successful run from a specific list of branches
       include:
       - 'main'
       exclude:
       - 'feature/*'
     tags: # list of tags that when matched will trigger the pipeline
     - 'three'
-    stages: # list of stages that when complete will trigger the pipeline
+    stages: # list of Pipeline Stages that must be completed successfully
     - 'four'
   ```
   - `tags` are AND'ed, meaning all of the tags listed must be present